Annual Accounts

-Who needs to prepare company annual accounts
+Who needs to prepare annual company accounts and when must they be filed?

 All companies (regardless of size) must file formal accounts at the end of each year with Companies House.
 Your business can be fined for inaccurate information or missing the deadline.